 One of the easier of our unusual / rare peppers to grow, though you do need a polytunnel or greenhouse.
 If you want a challenge - it can be overwintered if you keep it frost-free - we did have one plant that made it to 3 years old and in its last year it made over 270 peppers!

-We have had a couple of reports last year of stressed plants making some heat near the seeds.
+We have had a couple of reports one year of stressed plants making some heat near the seeds.
 But in normal conditions this should be classed as a sweet pepper.

 Saving Sweet Pepper Seed: